Greenhouse With Solar Panels?

 - Solar panels produce electricity to power electric equipment in the greenhouse like fans, pumps or lights, and ‘solar-powered’ conventionally refers to solar PV systems.

 What happens when you combine these two – adding solar panels to a passive solar greenhouse?
-The short answer is you get the most sustainable, energy-efficient greenhouse possible.
-Integrating solar panels allows an energy-efficient greenhouse to be net-zero energy, or possibly off-grid.
-You can create an abundant source of food that is entirely self-powered and self-heated.
+The short answer is you get the most sustainable, energy-efficient solar-powered greenhouse possible.
+Integrating solar panels allows an energy-efficient greenhouse to be net-zero energy, or possibly off[the electric]-grid.
+A net-zero greenhouse is producing the same amount of energy as it is using to operate.
+With a net-zero greenhouse, you can create an abundant source of food that is entirely self-powered and self-heated.

-While that is an enticing option, adding solar panels to a greenhouse requires careful consideration of your goals and the costs.
-There are often better strategies using solar panels than directly on the greenhouse.
+While an enticing option, adding solar panels to a greenhouse requires careful consideration of your goals and the costs.
+There are often better places to install solar panels than directly on the greenhouse.
 Here are the first five things to consider before you invest:

 1. Know Your Goals

 Growers have different reasons for wanting to integrate solar panels into their greenhouse.
 They include :

 - Providing a reliable source of power (if your electric grid experiences frequent outages)

 - Being independent of the electric grid, and creating an off-grid greenhouse.
 This can stem from a moral drive to be more self-reliant, or a practical drive to avoid the costs of connecting to the grid if there is no grid-tie available at your site.

 There is no wrong reason to invest in a solar-powered greenhouse, but it is crucial to understand your motivations for doing so, as this will greatly influence the most ideal system type; whether grid-tied, or an off-grid with battery back-up system.
 For more on the pros and cons of different system types see our book, The Year-Round Solar Greenhouse.

 2. Evaluate the Best Site: Your Greenhouse or Your Home?